 Door-to-door solicitation is prohibited with the exception of approved on-campus organizations.
 Approval must be granted by the Center for Campus Life.

 - Off-campus organizations and businesses may leave informational fliers and advertisements with the Center for Campus Life for distribution if the promotion is appropriate to the campus and congruent with the values of Augustana.

 - Campus housing facilities may not be used for sales presentations.

-The University does not provide (summer) storage in campus housing facilities.
-Contact the Augustana Student Association for additional information about the ASA sponsored summer storage program.
+The university does not provide storage in campus housing facilities.

 Cable television is available in student rooms in residence halls as an optional amenity.
 Students should contact Midco directly to set up a cable subscription for their room.

 Tornadoes and Severe Weather

 In the event of an approaching tornado or other severe weather conditions:

 - Move to the lowest floor of the building.

 - Sit in a central corridor covering your face with your arms.